sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

     Remember what you did during Day 1, session 3 "Working with Dockerfiles"!

 ??? success "Answer"
     During Day 1, you built your own docker image, called deseq2.
 This image actually contains everything we need to run DEA, so let's use it again, but with Snakemake this time!
-This means that you need to add the following to your `rule differential_expression`:
+This means that you need to add the following to your rule `differential_expression`:
     ```python
     container:
         'docker://geertvangeest/deseq2:v1'
     ```

-!!! note "Your own Docker image"
+??? info "Your own Docker image"
     First try with your own image.
 If it doesn't work, then you can use Geert's image: `geertvangeest/deseq2:v1`.

 After all these modifcations, this is what your final rule should look like: